senseiji/blog4/_posts/data-engineering/2021-10-17-what-is-the-gcp-cloud-engineer-certification-cost-in-india.md

 ---

-# What Is The GCP Cloud Engineer Certification Cost In India
+# What Is The Gcp Cloud Engineer Certification Cost In India

 With the growth of IT in India, cloud computing and engineering has become a good choice for career advancement.
 Demand for cloud computing engineers is increasing rapidly, hence engineers are getting familiar with cloud computing more than before.
 According to [a report](https://www.gadgetsnow.com/tech-news/india-may-need-20-lakh-cloud-professionals-by-2025-study/articleshow/85564520.cms), India will be in need of 20 lakh cloud professionals by 2025 and probably would get around only 4 to 15 lakh cloud engineers by 2025.